cleclair71/05-workday-calendar/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Start button starts timer and switches div
+- [x] Current day is displayed at the top of the calendar
-- [x] When incorrectly answered, time is subtracted, prompts next question
+- [x] Presented with timeblocks for standard business hours
-- [x] When answered correctly, points are added to the score, prompts next question
+- [x] Each timeblock is color coded to indicate whether it is in the past, present, or future
-- [x] The game is over when all questions are answered or when the timer reaches 0
+- [x] Can enter an event into the timeblock
-- [x] When game is over, you can save your initials and score
+- [x] Text for that event is saved in local storage
-- [x] Score and initials are saved in highscore.html
+- [x] The saved event remains when the page is refreshed

 <p align="right">(<a href="#readme-top">back to top</a>)</p>